Near Spruce Pine in McDowell County, North Carolina — The American South (South Atlantic)

 Erected by National Park Service, U.S. Department of the Interior.

 Topics and series.
-This historical marker is listed in these topic lists: Industry & Commerce • Man-Made Features • Railroads & Streetcars.
+This historical marker is listed in these topic lists: Arts, Letters, Music • Entertainment • Settlements & Settlers.
 In addition, it is included in the Blue Ridge Parkway series list.
-A significant historical year for this entry is 1905.

 Credits.
 This page was last revised on October 5, 2021.
-It was originally submitted on September 11, 2018, by Cosmos Mariner of Cape Canaveral, Florida.
-This page has been viewed 213 times since then and 61 times this year.
-Photos: 1, 2, 3, 4, 5. submitted on September 11, 2018, by Cosmos Mariner of Cape Canaveral, Florida. • Andrew Ruppenstein was the editor who published this page.
+It was originally submitted on October 5, 2021, by Cosmos Mariner of Cape Canaveral, Florida.
+This page has been viewed 56 times since then.
+Photos: 1, 2, 3. submitted on October 5, 2021, by Cosmos Mariner of Cape Canaveral, Florida.